leekristen090/LeeKcode/NEU_Fall_2024/CS5010/Assignments/Group/A7/res/README.md

 ## Note
 In the res folder, there is a folder holding the script files.
-There are two script files ScriptAll.txt, which was the given script file from the provides.
+There are two script files ScriptAll.txt, which was the given script file from the providers.
 There is Script2.txt, which is the script that we implemented.

 # Image Citations